 The DP is initially selected by the process engineer and finally determined in close consultation with the mechanical design engineer.

-Following three scenarios are commonly used for determining DP
+The following three scenarios are commonly used for determining DP

 - For non-liquid full systems with a vapor relief to the atmosphere, DP is normally determined from the MOP by the following rules: